-- Fellow will be paid $1,400 (as long as expected hours are met)
+- Fellows will be paid up to $1,600 (as long as expected hours are met)

-- Fellow will be highlighted in EDGE (the Division's newsletter) and on the Division's website
+- Fellows will be highlighted in EDGE and on our website

-- Applicant must be a full- or part-time student in a field related to Urban Design or Preservation
+- Applicant must be a recent graduate or student in a field related to Urban Design or Historic Preservation

-- Applicant must be a member of the Division
+- Applicant must be a member of the Urban Design and Preservation Division

 Potential Tasks and Responsibilities

 Applicant must be able to work independently after given basic guidance on tasks.
-Activities vary semester to semester, but typically Fellows:
+Potential tasks include:

-- Work with the Communications Chair on updates to the newsletter, social media, or website, with other outreach materials as needed
+- Work with Division Leadership on updates to the newsletter, social media, and website

-- A two-page (double-spaced) personal statement outlining your academic focus, your interest in urban design / preservation, and your reasons for wanting to work with the Division
+- Personal Statement (250 words): Outline your academic focus, your interest in urban design / preservation, and your reasons for wanting to work with the Division

 About the Program